 MAP is national in scope and there are no geographic priorities.

 The NFF holds two nationally competitive MAP rounds each year.
-Organizations may have only one MAP award open at a time.
+Organizations may have only one MAP award open at a time and should submit no more than one application per round.

 June 24, 2015 by 11:59 pm Mountain Daylight Time

-Notifications of funding selection or rejection are typically made within 3 months of the proposal deadline.
+Notifications of funding selection or rejection are typically finalized within 3 months of the proposal deadline.

 501(c)3 nonprofits, universities, and Native American tribes are eligible to receive MAP grants.
 If an organization does not meet this eligibility requirement, it must utilize an eligible fiscal sponsor, in compliance with the NFF Policy on Fiscal Sponsorship.